5 Critical Backtesting Mistakes & How to Validate Results

 The Problem: Your strategy has 15 different rules and parameters, all perfectly tuned to historical data.
 It looks like a masterpiece, but it's actually memorized random market noise instead of learning real patterns.

 The Science: Research shows that complex strategies with many parameters are more likely to overfit.
-A study by Aronson (2007) found that strategies with more than 5-7 optimizable parameters almost always fail out-of-sample.
+David Aronson's book "Evidence-Based Technical Analysis" (2007) found that strategies with more than 5-7 optimizable parameters almost always fail out-of-sample.

 The Solution: Keep your strategies simple.
 Follow the "Rule of 5": no more than 5 optimizable parameters, and always validate with out-of-sample data that wasn't used in optimization.